 Yes, for many people the iPad Pro can replace a laptop.
 And for many others, it won’t.
-It all depends on your own individual requirements as both a consumer and business professional.
-Only you can make that consideration.
-Don’t let anyone else dissuade you; their requirements and opinions do not have to be yours.
+It all depends on your own individual requirements as both a consumer and creative business professional.
+Only you can decide.
+Don’t let anyone else dissuade you; their requirements and opinions are not necessarily yours.

 I have been using this 2018 iPad Pro as my primary computing device for several weeks.
-I even wrote this entire article on it.
-And I only use my MacBook Pro for the occassional tasks which are – for the time being – still a tad more comfortable on a laptop, for example:
+Heck, I even wrote this entire article on it.
+Nowadays, I only use my MacBook Pro for the occassional tasks which – for the time being – are still a tad more comfortable on a traditional computer, for example:

 - Image editing on Pixelmator.

 - Editing and creating large spreadsheets.
 Having bigger screen real estate is still a bonus in such instances.

 You might have to adapt your work flow on the iPad before it can replace your traditional computer.
 Luckily, several third-party applications exist to assist you and even provide extra functionalities to your device.

 In the end, the iPad Pro’s compact size makes it much easier and faster to use on the go when compared to the cumbersome 15-inch MacBook Pro.
 I actually became more productive during my train commute.
 And the extra space in my bag is also a nice bonus.
 Combined with the great performance and the unique functionality provided by the Apple Pencil, the 2018 iPad Pro effectively replaced my laptop.
 In fact, it also replaced my scanner as the iPad can easily scan documents and convert them into PDFs in iOS.